bobrocke/grav-theme-materialize/README.md

 ## Manual Update

 Manually updating Materialize is pretty simple.
-Here is what you will need to do to get this done:
+Here's how:

 * Delete the `your/site/user/themes/materialize` directory.
-* Downalod the new version of the Materialize theme from either [GitHub](https://github.com/getgrav/grav-theme-materialize) or [GetGrav.org](http://getgrav.org/downloads/themes#extras).
+* Download the new version of the Materialize theme from either [GitHub](https://github.com/getgrav/grav-theme-materialize) or [GetGrav.org](http://getgrav.org/downloads/themes#extras).
 * Unzip the zip file in `your/site/user/themes` and rename the resulting folder to `materialize`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.